Asklepiad/Non_canonical_start_codons_evolution/README.md

 ## Structure of repository
 > Data

 All data for reproducing our investigation and json file for test run are situated in the `data` folder.
-You can read a more detailed description of the folder content in the `data` folder [readme](./data/README.md)  (*in development*).
+You can read a more detailed description of the folder content in the `data` folder [readme](./data/README.md).

 > Scripts